ESSENTIALS – SOFT SKILL DEVELOPMENT PROGRAM

 - Why Its Successful

-- Essentials proven success is due to meeting each participant where they are at, seeing each woman as the expert in her own life, suspending judgement, and holding a safe space for healing, grieving, processing, and motivation.
+- Essentials proven success is due to meeting each participant where they are at, seeing each person as the expert in their own life, suspending judgement, and holding a safe space for healing, grieving, processing, and motivation.

 - Who Qualifies